-Fixed cost as the name suggests is the expense that does not change very frequently and is recurring.
+As the name suggests, fixed cost is an expense that does not change very frequently and is recurring.
 For instance, a company will have to pay a fixed rent every month irrespective of the revenue it generates.
 This cost to the company might not change under normal business circumstances.

 What Does it Include?

-Every company needs to understand the nature of the fixed costs that they are incurring.
+Every company needs to understand the nature of the fixed costs they incur.
 A high level of the fixed cost usually requires an entity to maintain a higher level of revenue.
-There are various types of fixed cost that a company incurs.
-These are Depreciation, Interest Expense, Amortization, Insurance, Rent, Utilities, Salaries and more.
+There are various types of fixed costs that a company incurs.
+These are Depreciation, Interest Expense, Amortization, Insurance, Rent, Utilities, Salaries, and more.

 Moreover, there are various manufacturing overhead costs that are fixed and the amount for a large proportion of the company’s total expenses.
 Some examples are depreciation of machinery and equipment, salaries and benefits of manufacturing supervisors, factory administration costs, and more.